Higdem History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Higdem family name include Higdon, Higden, Hygdon, Hygden and others.

 Early Notables of the Higdem family (pre 1700)

-More information is included under the topic Early Higdem Notables in all our PDF Extended History products and printed products wherever possible.
+Another 94 words (7 lines of text) are included under the topic Early Higdem Notables in all our PDF Extended History products and printed products wherever possible.